 Chateau La Louviere has good neighbors.
 They are located in Cadaujac, which is not far from Chateau Haut Bailly and across the way from Chateau Smith Haut Lafitte.
 Even with new wine making facilities and good terroir, the wines have not always been consistent.
 Since 2015, they have been on a roll and the wines have never been better.

 In 2013, Chateau La Louviere hired Michel Rolland as their consultant in an effort to improve their red wines and to bring more attention to the estate.
-Denis Dubourdieu continued to consult for the white wines.
+Denis Dubourdieu continued to consult for the white wines until his demise.

 Chateau La Louviere Winemaking

 To produce the red wine of Chateau La Louviere, vinification takes palce in a combination of temperature controlled, traditional, cement vats and stainless steel tanks.
 Malolactic fermentation takes place in vat.
 The wine is aged in 50% new, French oak barrels for about 15 months.

 To produce the white wine of Chateau La Louviere, the grapes are whole cluster pressed.
 There is no contact between the juice and the skin.
 There is no malolactic fermentation.
 Alcoholic fermentation starts in tank and continues in a combination of new and used French oak barrels.
 The wine is and aged on its lees in an average of 45% new, French oak barrels for close to 9 to months before bottling, depending on the vintage.

 For the red wine of Chateau La Louviere, the average production is 12,000 cases per vintage.
 For the white wine, the production is close to 4,000 cases per year.
 Denis Dubourdieu is the consultant.
 There is a second wine for both the red and white wine, L de La Louviere.

 When to Drink Chateau La Louviere, Anticipated Maturity, Decanting Time